-- 1. Providers of athletic training modalities, massages, and rubdowns or USBC/LAO, when applicable, must obtain consent at least annually from Minor Athletes' parents/guardians before providing any athletic training modalities, massages, or rubdowns. - 2.
-Minor Athletes or their parents/guardians can withdraw consent at any time.

-C. Recommended components
+- 1. Providers of manual therapy, therapeutic modalities, or recovery modalities or USBC/LAO, when applicable, must obtain consent at least annually from Minor Athletes' parents/guardians before providing any manual therapy, therapeutic modalities or recovery modalities. - 2.
+Minor Athletes or their parents/guardians can withdraw consent at any time. - C. Recommended components

-- 1. Parent Training Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to receive an athletic training modality, massage, or rubdown. - 2.
-The provider should narrate the steps in the massage, rubdown, or athletic training modality before taking them, seeking assent of the Minor Athlete throughout the process. - 3.
-When possible, techniques should be used to reduce physical touch of Minor Athletes. - 4.
-Only licensed providers should administer a massage, rubdown, or athletic training modality. - 5.
+- 1. Parent Training Parents/guardians receive the U.S. Center for SafeSport education and training on child abuse prevention before providing consent for their Minor Athlete to receive manual therapy, therapeutic modality, or recovery modality. - 2.
+When possible, techniques should be used to reduce physical touch of Minor Athletes. - 3.
+Only licensed providers should administer manual therapy, therapeutic modalities, or recovery modalities. - 4.
 Coaches, regardless of whether they are licensed massage therapists, should not massage Minor Athletes.